 The paradox: 77% of employees say AI has added to their workloads rather than reducing them.

-A recruiter at a tech company explained how this works in practice: "I used to spend two hours a day on scheduling.
+User reviews on G2 and Reddit explain how this works in practice.
+One widely-cited review summarized the experience: "I used to spend two hours a day on scheduling.
 Now the AI handles initial scheduling, but it makes mistakes maybe 10% of the time.
 So I spend an hour a day checking the AI's work and fixing the errors.
 Net time saved: one hour.
 But the mental load is worse, because now I'm always anxious about what the AI might have gotten wrong."

-She continued: "Plus, I had to learn the new system.
-I have to maintain the data it runs on.
-I have to handle exceptions when candidates don't fit the AI's workflows.
-I have to explain to hiring managers why the AI rejected someone they wanted to interview.
-All of that is new work that didn't exist before."
+The additional burden compounds: learning new systems, maintaining the data they run on, handling exceptions when candidates don't fit AI workflows, explaining to hiring managers why the AI rejected someone they wanted to interview.
+All of that is new work that didn't exist before AI implementation.

 The organizations actually reducing burnout with AI share a common approach: they don't bolt AI onto existing processes.
 They redesign processes around AI capabilities.
 They accept that some tasks go away entirely.
 They accept that recruiter roles change.
 They invest in the transition period, knowing it will be harder before it gets easier.